micmejia/bible-dump/AMPC/1 Timothy/1 Tim 6.md

-[And it is, indeed, a source of immense profit, for] godliness accompanied with contentment (that contentment which is a sense of [^d]inward sufficiency) is great _and_ abundant gain.
+[And it is, indeed, a source of immense profit, for] godliness accompanied with contentment (that contentment which is a sense of inward sufficiency) is great _and_ abundant gain.